alshedivat/al-folio/_posts/2019-02-28-twostream.md

     </noscript>
 </div></center>

-We’ll first derived the linear behavior of the instability then verified the theory by applying Particle-in-Cell simulation.
+We’ll first derived the linear behavior of the instability then verified the theory by applying Particle-in-Cell simulation which follow closly with 1985 Berkely Plasma Physics via Computer Simulation for more comprehensive derivation.<d-footnote>Berkely Plasma Physics via Computer Simulation.</d-footnote>

 ***